vmanep2/GTMcase_instalily/README.md

 cd GTMcase_instalily
 ```

-## Create .env in root directory with the following with the exact names
+## Create .env in root directory with the following exact names and your own API keys
 ```bash
 OPENAI_KEY=...
 SERPAPI_KEY=...